deadlydog/deadlydog.github.io/_posts/2011-04-17-solution-wont-build-on-tfs-build-server.md

 3 - The path to the refenced project/dll is too long.
-Windows/.NET has a limitation where the reference path cannot be more than 260 characters, and the directory it&#8217;s in cannot be more than 248 characters.
+Windows/.NET has a limitation where the reference path cannot be more than 260 characters, and the directory it's in cannot be more than 248 characters.
 So the work around for this is usually to rename your build definition to something shorter, or if you just added a new project/namespace to the project, to shorten its name so the path stays under the limit.